-At The Maritime Injury Law Firm, we are dedicated to serving our maritime clients and making sure their rights are protected, no matter what their case looks like.
+At The Maritime Injury Law Firm, we are dedicated to serving our maritime workers, holding negligent employers accountable and make sure their rights are protected under laws like the Jones Act. and making sure their rights are protected, no matter what their case looks like.

 What Is The Jones Act?

-The Jones Act, which is also known as the Merchant Marine Act of 1920, is a federal law that was enacted to help protect American maritime workers.
+The Jones Act, also known as the Merchant Marine Act of 1920, is a federal law that was enacted to help protect American maritime workers.

 The Act set guidelines for the rights of seamen working on vessels operating in US waters and helps provide legal recourse for individuals who are injured or even killed while on the job.